microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 ## Learning Objectives for Challenge-01
 + Understand the Azure API for FHIR - FHIR-Proxy relationship
 + Use an ARM template to deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader
-+ Configure AAD authentication for FHIR-Proxy
++ Configure AAD authentication for FHIR-Proxy and assign app roles
 + Configure Postman for testing FHIR API calls
 + Make FHIR API calls to Azure API for FHIR